chuanconggao/extratools/README.md

 # Installation

-This package is available on PyPi.
+This package is available on PyPI.
 Just use `pip3 install -U extratools` to install it.

 # Available Tools